truenas/documentation/content/SCALE/SCALETutorials/Apps/CommunityApps/InstallNetdataApp.md

 {{< trueimage src="/images/SCALE/Apps/NetdataSignInScreen.png" alt="Netdata Cloud Sign-In Screen" id="Netdata Cloud Sign-In Screen" >}}

-Use the Netdata-provided documentation to customize Netdata to suit your use case and monitoring needs.
+Use the Netdata-provided documentation to customize Netdata dashboards to suit your use case and monitoring needs.